GaryFlynn/vro-workflows-nsx-dfw-rule-hit-count/README.md

 ***Updated 2nd August, 2019***
 - Retrieve all layer 3 sections
 - Retrieve each rule from each section and add to Array
-- Retrieve the hit count for the array of rule IDs.
+- Retrieve the hit count for the array of rule IDs